emergencybutter/spleen/README.md

 ## Supported instructions

-Currently, spleen.bash supports only the instructions needed to run the single provide example.
+Currently, spleen supports only the instructions needed to run the single provide example.
 For reference, here is the program that `spleen.bash` can run:

 ```shell